yuk27/BetterJoyForDolphin/README.md

 If you would like to support the development of BetterJoyForDolphin, consider donating to the [BetterJoyForCemu](https://www.paypal.me/DavidKhachaturov/5) project.

-And if you feel generous you can also donate directly to this project (and to me) at the following [link](https://www.paypal.me/yuk27/3).
+And if you feel generous you can also donate directly to BetterJoyForDolphin (and to me) at the following [link](https://www.paypal.me/yuk27/3).

 ## Getting Started